sshay77/DunAndBradstreet/README.md

 ### PageSize
 This const define the amount of results per page.
 Current configuration is 10 results per page.
-It is configuered in the client directory at config.ts.
+It is configured in the client directory at `config.ts`.

 ## Application Features
 * searching for a given term using duckduckgo api.